dyakovri/dyakovri/README.md

 Hi there!

 Welcome to my GitHub profile!
 I don't use it to store my projects, only to collaborate with some people.
-Below you can find projects I'm colamorate in or made myself as pet-projects.
+Below you can find projects I'm participate in or made myself as pet-projects.

 ## Links